 Across campus, Creative Writing’s Lawrence Lorraine Mullen ’19MFA is researching non-binary characters and spaces in American gothic literature.
-Focusing on Julia Ward Howe’s The Hermaphrodite and Charles Brockden Brown’s Wieland, Mullen examines inverted gender stereotypes and cis-heteronormative literary structures alongside Associate Professor and English Graduate Program Director Dr. Kalenda Eaton, inviting literary theorists to consider the broader question, “How is nineteenth century fiction interpreted from a non-binary perspective?”
+Focusing on Julia Ward Howe’s The Hermaphrodite and Charles Brockden Brown’s Wieland, Mullen examines inverted gender stereotypes and cis-heteronormative literary structures alongside Professor Emeritus Dr. Richard Wertime, inviting literary theorists to consider the broader question, “How is nineteenth century fiction interpreted from a non-binary perspective?”

 “Ellington appreciated how crucial it is to give students a start,” said Dr. Mikulski, who received the first Fund for Intellectual Inquiry to study metallodrugs.
 “He set up something that would live beyond him, but more importantly, he recognized the importance of research.”